Differentiability of the $\chi$-volume function over an adelic curve: Local differentiability

 \section{Local differentiability}

 In this section, we fix an infinite complete valued field $(k,\va)$ and a geometrically integral normal projective scheme $X$ de dimension $d$ over $\Spec(k)$.
-We assume that the conjecture continuity of envelopes (Conjecture \ref{conj:BoucksomEriksson_7.30}) holds for $k$.
+We assume that the continuity of envelopes conjecture (Conjecture \ref{conj:BoucksomEriksson_7.30}) holds for $k$.